 During the same time period, Twitter users on iOS spent $9,000, which includes income from other Ticketed Spaces and beta testing of its premium service, Twitter Blue.
 (Twitter’s Tip Jar, a method of directly compensating artists, is not available through in-app purchases.)

-Unlike previous Twitter products, which evolved via observation of what users were already doing — such as utilizing hashtags or retweeting material — many of Twitter’s newest services are efforts to redefine the platform’s use cases.
+Unlike previous Twitter products, which evolved via observation of what users were already doing — such as utilizing hashtags high quality replica watches or retweeting material — many of Twitter’s newest services are efforts to redefine the platform’s use cases.

 Twitter has introduced features for not just authors but also for e-commerce, organizing reading materials, subscribing to newsletters, connecting in communities, talking through audio, fact-checking information, staying current with trends, and speaking more discreetly.